MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/sample-controls/localization-api-control.md

 You can download the complete sample component from [here](https://github.com/microsoft/PowerApps-Samples/tree/master/component-framework/LocalizationAPIControl).

-To localize an existing project, all you need to do is to create additional resource(resx) files, one each for a specific language as mentioned in the string web resources and include them as part of the control’s manifest file under the [resources](../reference/resources.md) node.
+To localize an existing project, all you need to do is to create additional resource(resx) files, one each for a specific language as mentioned in the string web resources and include them as part of the control's manifest file under the [resources](../reference/resources.md) node.

-Power Apps component framework identifies the user’s language and returns the strings from that language-specific resource file when you try to access the string using `context.resources.getString` method.
+Power Apps component framework identifies the user's language and returns the strings from that language-specific resource file when you try to access the string using `context.resources.getString` method.

 In this sample, two languages `Spanish` and `Finnish` with the language codes 3082 and 1035 respectively defined.
 We made a copy of the `Increment component` sample and renamed it to `Localization API`.
 All the corresponding files including the files in the subfolders are renamed accordingly.